DocHatty/Vulpes-Celare/README.md

 Existing de-identification solutions are:

-- **🔒 Opaque** — Black-box SaaS where you can't inspect what happens to your data
+- **Opaque** - Black-box SaaS where you can't inspect what happens to your data
-- **🌍 Generic** — Not tuned for medical vocabulary and patterns
+- **Generic** - Not tuned for medical vocabulary and patterns
-- **⚙️ Heavyweight** — Don't fit modern development workflows
+- **Heavyweight** - Don't fit modern development workflows

 </td>
 <td width="50%">